project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/20-geert-van-der-veer-helping-to-start-1000-locally-owned-regenerative-farms-in-europe.md

 ---
-title: 20 Geert van der Veer, helping to start 1000 locally owned regenerative farms in Europe
+title: 20 Geert Van Der Veer Helping To Start 1000 Locally Owned Regenerative Farms In Europe
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-10-03)